JoinMarket-Org/joinmarket/README.txt

 #TODO add random delays to the orderbook stuff so there isnt such a traffic spike when a new bot joins
 #two options, random delay !orderbook for ones which dont mind, !orderbook without delay for bots
 # which need the orders asap

+TODO
+the add_addr_notify() stuff doesnt work, so if theres several CoinJoinOrder's open it will start a few threads to do the notifying, they could race condition or other multithreaded errors i suggest to create a single thread that sorts out all the stuff

 #TODO error checking so you cant crash the bot by sending malformed orders
 when an error happens, send back a !error command so the counterparty knows